 Breaking the Crisis Innovation Loop: Retaining Operational Intelligence in Charities

-• May 6, 2025
+- May 7, 2025

-• 3 min read
+- 3 min read

 Ever noticed how your team finds its smartest ideas when something breaks, only for that insight to vanish once the immediate pressure subsides?
-This is a familiar pattern for many charity leaders: a moment of ingenious crisis-mode problem-solving followed by a quiet return to the status quo.
+This is a familiar pattern for many charity leaders: a moment of ingenious crisis-mode problem-solving followed by a return to the status quo.

 This is the Crisis Innovation Loop, a cycle where organisations develop highly effective, agile adaptations during high-pressure moments but instinctively revert to less efficient, "normal" processes once the urgency passes.
 The result is a significant loss of operational intelligence and a missed opportunity to build long-term resilience.